About the EuroClonality-NGS Working Group

 The EuroClonality-NGS Working Group is not a society with open membership.
 Via our website, through publications, and through presentations at international meetings, we will keep those interested informed about the results of our work.

 The EuroClonality-NGS Working Group is a part of EuroClonality.
 EuroClonality is supported by ESLHO (European Scientific foundation for Laboratory Hemato-Oncology).
 The other foundations associated with ESLHO are EuroFlow and EuroMRD.

-ESLHO is an official EHA Scientific Working Group (SWG).
+ESLHO is an official EHA Specialized Working Group (SWG).
 SWGs seek to initiate and create scientific networks that serve under the umbrella of EHA.
 At the annual EHA Congress, ESLHO presents its innovations in the special EHA-SWG sessions.